deptofdefense/anet/docs/dev-setup.md

     - To re-force gradle to use SQLite you can set the `DB_DRIVER` environment variable to `sqlite` (e.g. `export DB_DRIVER=sqlite`)
   - MSSQL
     - Run the gradle commands in the rest of this document with the DB_DRIVER env variable (e.g. `DB_DRIVER=sqlserver ./gradlew run`)
-    - Paste the following in your `localSettings.gradle` file (with the correct values) and set them in your Eclipse run configuration:
+    - Paste the following in your `localSettings.gradle` file (with the correct values):

       ```java
       run.environment("ANET_DB_USERNAME","username")